-But this effort moved beyond Milwaukee this year.
-We extended the message of BEAD to our locations in both Janesville and Menomonee Falls—including a meeting with Wisconsin State Assembly member and Janesville City Council President Sue Conley to tour our operations in Wisconsin’s Park Place.
+But this effort has moved beyond Milwaukee to our locations in both Janesville and Menomonee Falls—including a meeting with Wisconsin State Assembly member and Janesville City Council President Sue Conley to tour our operations in Wisconsin’s Park Place.

 “I really didn’t know what kind of things went on here.
 I was aware of the organization, but I hadn’t ever toured before,” Sue said during her tour.
 “I think—with the right amount of thought, consideration, and the tools that folks need—anyone who has visual handicaps certainly can work in an environment like this.”

-Many of these same sentiments were raised during the Facebook Live Panel hosted on the morning of May 6th at our West Allis location.
+Many of these same sentiments were raised during the Facebook Live Panel hosted in 2020 at our West Allis location.
 IBVI President and CEO CJ Lange, Account and E-Commerce Specialist Alison Fortney, and Project Coordinator Jeff Young sat down to answer questions about IBVI and share their experiences working with visual impairments.

 “Our mission is to employ people who are blind or visually impaired, and we do that in a variety of ways,” CJ said during the panel.
 “There’s a lot of work opportunities that we’ve been able to create over the years.”